 José Lopez joined Nestlé in 1979 as Engineering Trainee.
 From 1983 to 1995, he completed various technical assignments in Spain, USA, Japan and France.
-In 1995, he was appointed Technical Manager of the Oceania Region, becoming in 1997 the Operations

-Director responsible for Technical, Supply Chain and
+In 1995, he was appointed Technical Manager of the Oceania Region, becoming in 1997 the Operations Director responsible for Technical, Supply Chain and Exports.

-Exports.
 In 1999, José Lopez became Market Head responsible for the Malaysian/Singaporean Region; in 2003, he was appointed Market Head of Nestlé Japan.
 As Executive Vice President of Operations since 2007, José Lopez is responsible for Procurement, Manufacturing, Supply Chain, Quality Management, Health & Safety, Environment and Engineering.
 As of 2008, he has also been in charge of GLOBE (Global Business Excellence; IS/IT).

-As a representative of Nestlé, José Lopez serves as Chairman of Nestec SA as well as of Nestrade SA and is a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.
+As a representative of Nestlé, José Lopez is a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.